athingforjaz/dailyblog/README.md

 Afternoon:
 - Added /notes
 - Currently in the process of figuring out fetch in JavaScript to post a note using shift + enter

+## Notes 11/13/2020
+- See extensive commenting in notes/index.html for how the fetch in JavaScript works in this context.
+The formatting of the JSON is important.